Zhuxy/llmate.nvim/README.md

 ## Requirements

-- Neovim >= 0.8.0
+- Neovim >= 0.10.0
 - Git (for installation)
 - Make command
 - Rust environment (cargo, rustc)
+- curl (in $Path)

 ### Installing Rust

-The plugin requires a Rust environment for compiling its native components.
+The plugin requires a Rust environment for compiling its native components if you use Rust as backend.
 You can install Rust using rustup:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh